dogweather/forkful/content/en/dart/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 ---
 date: 2024-03-08 21:33:34.209785-07:00
-description: "Sending an HTTP request with basic authentication involves attaching\
-  \ a username and password to a request to verify the user's identity.
-Programmers\
-  \ use\u2026"
+description: 'How to: In Dart, you can use the `http` package to send HTTP requests with basic authentication.
+First, add the `http` package to your `pubspec.yaml` file.'
 lastmod: '2024-03-13T22:44:59.820560-06:00'
 model: gpt-4-0125-preview
-summary: Sending an HTTP request with basic authentication involves attaching a username and password to a request to verify the user's identity.
+summary: In Dart, you can use the `http` package to send HTTP requests with basic authentication.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---